CIA activities in Guatemala: 1955-1959

 This CIA mission was about overthrowing a government that had ties to communism which one day could be a problem for the United States.
 This mission was very much tied to fruit and a company named United Fruit Company (UNFCO).
 United Fruit Company had been in Guatemala since 1904 which was its largest domain with the main product being of the banana.
 The United Fruit Company started in 1899 with a merger between the Boston Fruit Company and a business man named Minor Keith.
 With a capital of $215 million, what was happening in Guatemala was a concern for the company and the United States.
 President of Guatemala Jacobo Arbenz Guzman was against UNFCO and blamed them for the country's underdevelopment.
 President Arbenz planned to disrupt the power of UNFCO and the influence they had in Guatemala.
 The threat of communism spreading throughout Latin America gave the CIA the support to overthrow the Guatemala government without disrupting the United Fruit Company and their products.

-There are numerous primary source document that point to the ties between United Fruit and the United States government.
+There are numerous primary source documents that point to the ties between United Fruit and the United States government.
 A 1951 document mentions meetings between people representing the company and government officials.
 However, the United Fruit company did not benefit from Castillo Armas' reign, as American consumers consumed less fruit per capita in 1950.
 According to staff historian Nicholas Cullather, the company's profit margin dropped from 22.4 percent in 1950 to 15.4 percent in 1957.
 In addition, share prices fell to $43 in 1959 from $73 in 1951.
 Environmental ventures such as vulnerable trees and pesticide experimentation proved to be disastrous for the company as well, producing higher costs and declining yields.
 Furthermore, the antitrust action of President Dwight Eisenhower forced the company to divest its holding in railroads and marketing operations.
 The decline of the company continued and it ended up by selling its last parcel of land in Guatemala to Del Monte Corporation in 1972.